Sonnenlicht-as/Trajectory-Estimation/README.md

 ---

 ### MOD Support:
-Mod items supported in version 1.20.1:
+Mod items supported in listed versions:
+(This depends on whether these MODs support the corresponding minecraft version)
 #### Ice and Fire:
 - Tide Trident
 - Lich Staff